 What distinguishes Calvary from other healthcare facilities is the individual care we provide each patient and family, founded in the guiding principles of compassion, respect for the dignity of every patient, and non-abandonment of our patients and families.
 Calvary leads the way in offering a complete array of supportive outreach, psychological, and spiritual services, together known as "palliative care."
 Their primary goal is to make the patient as physically comfortable as possible, and to address with dignity the psychological and spiritual needs of the patient and, equally important, the needs of their families.

 Unlike other hospitals, Calvary encourages visitors at any time.
-Children are always welcome, and pets may visit, too.
-People who wish to stay over may do in the patient's room or in several rooms on the premises - at no charge.
+Children are always welcome.
+Pet visits are possible too and may be scheduled in advance through the Family Care Center.
+People who wish to stay over may do so in the patient's room or in several rooms on the premises - at no charge.
 We understand that when a loved one is near the end of life, making it easy for family and friends to visit is a simple yet important thing to offer.

 Patients are referred to Calvary from every major hospital and medical center in New York City.
 In 2010, Calvary cared for more than 5,714 patients and families as inpatients in our 200-bed Bronx campus and our 25-bed satellite at Lutheran Medical Center in Brooklyn, as outpatients, through our Center for Curative and Palliative Wound Care; and through hospice and home care.
 The average length of inpatient stay is 26 days.